Look! Up in the sky! Is it a bird? A plane? No, it’s a Conversation Intelligence Hero!

 What are you passionate about outside of work?

-What are some of the biggest mistakes you see marketers making?
+What is the biggest mistake you see marketers making?

-What advice do you have for younger marketers?
+What advice do you have for young marketers who are starting their careers?

 Claim Your Cape and Become a Conversation Intelligence Hero